UBC-MDS/DSCI_522_payla_rzitomer/docs/proposal.md

 - tune hyperparameters if needed (from test set)

 step 8:
-- evaluate a final accuracy score, if the accuracy is above some threshold to conclude that we can use the given inputs to predict the WineEnthusiast rating is above 90.
-- could we find a model that is accurate
+- evaluate a final accuracy score
+- look at the top 3 predictors out of country, price, province, region, variety and winery

 4. Suggest how you might summarize the data to show this as a table or a number, as well as how you might show this as a visualization.

 - look at accuracy score
+- look at the ranking of the predictors and find the top 3
+- accuracy score, and rank of top predictors can go in a table
 - visualization of the decision tree model
+- visualization of predictors (bar plot or point plot)